Yu-HuanWu/TagAlongs/README.md

 ## Background and Overview

 TagAlongs is a volunteer-based buddy system that allows users to request companionship for a certain route or location.
-This is meant to help the elderly as well as anybody that does not feel safe walking around by themselves.

 ## Functionality and MVP